creadicted/owncloud-bootstrap/README.md

       "theme" => "bootscloud",
   inside of the config.php file.

-3. Add the content of the "util-extend.php" at the end of the lib/uti.php file.
+3. Add the content of the "util-extend.php" at the end of the lib/util.php file.
 4. clear the content of the core/css/styles.css file.
+5. clear the content of the apps/files/css/files.css file

 ABOUT THIS: